 ✅ Daily updates across science, history, geography, and pop culture

-Why Do Fingers Wrinkle in Water? — The Surprising Truth
+Why Do Geese Fly in a V? — The Surprising Truth